Afghanistan’s Karzai tells AP that US cash fed corruption

 The talks will initially focus on getting a Taliban promise to reduce violence, with a permanent cease-fire being the eventual goal, said a U.S. statement.
 Khalilzad is also trying to lay the groundwork for negotiations between Afghans on both sides of the protracted conflict.

+“You asked for a ceasefire and then you drop hundreds of bombs in a month on our country.
+How can that be?
+How can that lead us to a ceasefire?”
+Karzai asked.
+“If the U.S. generally wants peace and a ceasefire, it should lead by example.”

+Khalilzad, the U.S. peace envoy, has previously held meetings in Kabul with Afghan leaders, including Afghan President Ashraf Ghani.
+The Taliban have so far refused to talk directly with Ghani, calling him a puppet because his government was cobbled together in 2014 by the U.S. after presidential polls were mired in fraud.

-The Taliban continue to stage staging near-daily attacks that target Afghan security forces and government officials but also kill scores of civilians.
+Meanwhile, the Taliban continue to stage staging near-daily attacks that target Afghan security forces and government officials, but also kill scores of civilians.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.